jlongster/css-animations.js/README.md

 If not using it as an AMD module, it exports a global objects named `CSSAnimations` that allows you to access the API.

+**NOTE:** This library searches all your stylesheets immediately when it is loaded.
+This will cause problems if you are somehow dynamically loading stylesheets after js is loaded (problems being missing animations).
+If this is common, I will change this library.

 ## Browser Support

 This is a new library and hasn't been extensively tested.
 It has only